 Tree propagation is a fascinating and rewarding activity.
-What could be more exciting than giving life to a new plant?
-Today we will look at the easiest way to propagate a magnolia.
+Today, we will look at the easiest way to propagate a magnolia.

 When to take cuttings?

 Take cuttings when all preparations are complete.
-This means you have to fill the pots with soil and get all the tools ready before you cut the cuttings.
+You must fill the pots with soil and prepare all the tools.
 You have to place the cuttings quickly in the soil and not let them lose any moisture.

 How to take cuttings?

-The day before you take the cuttings, water the magnolia well so that it stores as much water as possible.
+The day before you take the cuttings, water the magnolia well to store as much water as possible.
 But you should only water if it hasn’t rained for a few days beforehand.

 How to root?

 First, get pots that are at least 10 inches wide and deep.
 You need a separate pot for each cutting to avoid replanting in the rooting year.
-The pots should have at least 4 drainage holes, if not, drill them.
+The pots should have at least four drainage holes.

 Dip the bottom of the cutting into rooting powder or gel.
-There should be plenty of rooting hormone on the cutting.
 The rooting gel works best because it does not wash off with water and prevents the tissues from dying off.

 Insert the cutting into the pot to a depth of at least 2 inches.
 Then lightly compact the soil around the cutting with your fingers.
 Water the soil to make it wet.
 The excess water should come out through the holes in the bottom of the pot.

 Place the pot with the cutting in a greenhouse or cover it with a transparent dome.
-Keep the cutting in the shade but not in the dark for the entire rooting period.
-In other words, there should be no direct sun but only reflected sun.
+Keep the cutting in the shade for the entire rooting period.

 How long do magnolia cuttings take to root?